Fun6869/FILE-HANDLING-UTILITY/README.md

 Check the option to include public static void main(String[] args).

-Copy and paste the provided code into the class.

 Create a text file:

 Right-click on the project > New > File.